JeannieRenee/weekend-jquery-server-calculator/README.md

 _Duration: 7 hours_

-This was one of the first applications I made, 8 weeks into learning how to code and only just learnign about servers.
+This was one of the first applications I made, 8 weeks into learning how to code and only three days into learning how to store data locally.

-I was asked to create an calculator that stored previous calulations on a server.
+I was asked to create a calculator that stores previous calulations on a server, and displays calculations to the webpage.

-## DEMO
+## Demo

 ![Alt Text](calculator.gif)